 WASHINGTON — House Armed Services Chairman Mac Thornberry plans to unveil legislation Tuesday aimed at making the Pentagon's weapons acquisition system more flexible and less wasteful.

 Thornberry, R-Texas, is airing the bill for feedback with the expectation of folding most of it into his mark of the 2017 National Defense Authorization Act in late April.
-But committee aides on Monday outlined the legislation for reporters.
+But committee aides on Monday outlined the legislation for reporters on Monday.

 In broad terms, the bill would encourage only mature technology to go into procurement while promoting faster upgrades of key components.
 The legislation aims to provide long-awaited clarity on the intellectual property rights of the Pentagon's vendors, and the bill would further shift acquisition authorities away from the Office of the Secretary of Defense and toward the armed services.

 The US defense establishment is all in for reforms of some kind or another.
 Former top Pentagon officials on Monday published an open letter that said 30 years after the passage of the Goldwater-Nichols Department of Defense Reorganization Act of 1986, it is time to reexamine the law to both correct DoD inefficiencies and address the speed and complexity of new security threats.

 "It is a department that isn't operating in a 21st Century speed level, it doesn't have a mindset that is attuned to the way organizations thrive today," said Kathleen Hicks, director of the International Security Program at the Center for Strategic and International Studies and former director for policy planning at the Office of the Under Secretary of Defense for Policy.

 While the consensus is that the Pentagon is not "broken," its best practices, Hicks said, "are built on the GM or Ford model of how to operate a large organization, and that makes you ineffective and hugely inefficient."

 At least two proposals in that bill are expected to rile the Office of the Secretary of Defense.